ecilasun/tinysys/software/SDK/vpu.md

 The lowest 4 bits are green, followed by 4 bits of blue, and 4 bits of red.

 The remaining 4 bits are reserved for future and should always be set to zeros.

+### Horizontal blanking interrupts

+The horizontal blanking interrupt is set up to trigger at a given scanline.

+This allows for secondary uses of this interrupt as a vertical blanking interrupt, if one were to wait for last line of the video and swap the scan-out buffer.

+One could also change the interrupt scanline register on the VPU on the fly (from inside the interrupt handler) to generate copper effects or switch to an entirely diferent video resolution in the middle of a frame.

+For a full sample that uses the hblank handlers, see the sample code in 'samples/hblank' directory.

 ### Back to [SDK Documentation](README.md)